dcnetio/dcchain/README.md

-Implementation of a Crust Protocol node with substrate.
+Implementation of a DC Protocol node with substrate.

 ## License